by Lisa McGrimmon

 Be very wary of the temptation of the simple task that falsely makes you think you're being productive.
 Interestingly, Tony Crabbe claims, "The biggest temptation isn't goofing off, it's the lure of the small over the complex task."

-If I'm managing my attention effectively, I'll make myself dive into more challenging tasks like writing a new article, or creating a new design for my Etsy shop.
+If I'm managing my attention effectively, I'll make myself dive into more challenging tasks like writing a new article.
 That work is more mentally challenging, so it's harder to get started.

 My Printable Planner